BluNite/bluHibiscus_quizApp/README.md

 ---
 ## Challenges and Issues:

-I researched encoding/decoding of strings.
-W3 schools, Mozilla, and GitHub repos with this issue helped me to understand this problem in front-end development.
+I researched the encoding/decoding of strings.
+Sources searched were: Stack Overflow, W3 schools, Mozilla, and GitHub repos with this issue helped me to understand this problem in front-end development.
-I might change the api encoding, configuration is presently for base64 encoding.
-Actually, it saved me  a few line of codes..
-I didn't need to call the btoa() func to encode to base64.
+I might change the api encoding, the configuration is presently set for base64 encoding.
+It saved me a few lines of code doing this...
+I didn't need to call the btoa() function to encode to base64, and then to atob() to decode the string.
 Atob() and btoa() is to decode and encode base64 only... atob() stands for ASCII to base64 and base64 to ASCII btoa().
 For now this works, but ASCII is limited in producing certain characters to string.
 But an improvement is noted.

 ---

 ## Authors and Acknowledgments

 Nkenge Crowe (bluNite)
+Trilogy
 James Quick https://github.com/jamesqquick
-Build a Quiz App https://github.com/jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript GitHub.com open source quiz projects (open-source examples of quiz applications)
+Build a Quiz App https://github.com/jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript GitHub.com open-source quiz projects (open-source examples of quiz applications)

 ---